-The City of Bellingham Water Conservation Program is offering rebates to single-family residential and commercial water customers.
+The City of Bellingham Water Conservation Program offered rebates to single-family residential and commercial water customers.
+Funds for 2014 rebates have been exhausted.
+Please check back in 2015.
 The City’s Water Conservation Program aims to reduce city-wide water use and ensure a reliable water supply, now and in the future.

 Frequently Asked Questions (PDF)